IQTLabs/voices/reading.md

 ---
-Microphone identification numbers are unique to a specific microphone location and typeas described below:
+Microphone identification numbers are unique to a specific microphone location and type, defined below.

 <style>